-- 1. Apply the latest modes of working, in order to master the various existing culinary techniques in national and international cookery, as well as in traditional and contemporary cuisine. - 2.
-Estimates, manage resources and calculate costs, taking into consideration all necessary factors, from purchasing of basic resources, working with suppliers through to the final product, making use of strategic, administrative and marketing concepts. - 3.
-Manage a working team, making the best of their potential and supervising the activities of kitchen aids and auxiliaries, acquiring the necessary competence to solve different problems which may arise in the area of work, as well as the efficient use of time, space and human and material resources within the kitchen. - 4.
-Plan and carry out efficient leadership for the best preparation and elaboration of foods, observing always the safety and hygiene regulations in the work place and following the instructions of a qualified professional. - 5.
-Acquire the knowledge which will allow you to conserve and handle different food resources, and to design and produce menus to meet the quality standards of each area of the market.
+- To apply the latest modes of working, in order to master the various existing culinary techniques in national and international cookery, as well as in traditional and contemporary cuisine. - To estimates, manage resources and calculate costs, taking into consideration all necessary factors, from purchasing of basic resources, working with suppliers through to the final product, making use of strategic, administrative and marketing concepts. - To be able to manage a working team, making the best of their potential and supervising the activities of kitchen aids and auxiliaries, acquiring the necessary competence to solve different problems which may arise in the area of work, as well as the efficient use of time, space and human and material resources within the kitchen. - To plan and carry out efficient leadership for the best preparation and elaboration of foods, observing always the safety and hygiene regulations in the work place and following the instructions of a qualified professional. - To acquire the knowledge which will allow you to conserve and handle different food resources, and to design and produce menus to meet the quality standards of each area of the market.